tsioukas/wishful-coral/node-red/dashboarddraft.md

 In this section we describe how to update the available information on Configuration Overview.

-The general format of JSON for all configuration options is this :
+The general format of JSON for all configuration options is this:
 ```json
 {
     "RTA":"BCP",